ssudhanshu/DemoQA/README.md

 # DemoQA
-Project for automating DemoQA web application using Protractor Follow below steps to run this project on local:
+Project for automating DemoQA web application using Protractor.

+Please follow below steps to run this project on your local machine:

 Prerequisites:
 1. Install Node JS on your machine (preferable version 10.16.3)